Vissenbjerg

-Vissenbjerg is a town in central Denmark with a population of 3,232 (1 January 2022), located in Assens Municipality in Region of Southern Denmark on the island of Funen.
+Vissenbjerg is a town in central Denmark with a population of 3,251 (1 January 2025), located in Assens Municipality in the Region of Southern Denmark on the island of Funen.

 History

-Vissenbjerg was the municipal seat of the former Vissenbjerg Municipality, until it was merged with other municipalities into Assens Municipality on 1 January 2007.
+Vissenbjerg was the municipal seat of the former Vissenbjerg Municipality until it was merged with other municipalities into Assens Municipality on 1 January 2007.

 Tradition

-Røverfest- an annual local folk party dating back to 1964.
+Røverfest – an annual local folk party dating back to 1964.
 The party offers processions, theme parties, congress market, and music events.
-It takes place over 5 days in August, normally in week 31.
+It takes place over five days in August, usually in the last week of the month.

 Attractions

-Terrariet Vissenbjerg Reptile Zoo- a reptile zoo and conservation center in Vissenbjerg with dozens of exotic animals.
+Terrariet Vissenbjerg Reptile Zoo: a reptile zoo and conservation center in Vissenbjerg with dozens of exotic animals.

-Afgrunden Ved Vissenbjerg The Chasm of Vissenbjerg- a national forest in Vissenbjerg, Denmark, featuring walking and hiking trails.
+Afgrunden Ved Vissenbjerg (The Chasm of Vissenbjerg): a national forest in Vissenbjerg, Denmark, featuring walking and hiking trails.